Sjouwer/pick-block-pro/README.md

 ## **Features**
 Everything below is configurable in the config settings using the config file or Mod Menu
 - Extended block pick range, decide how far the picker should be able to reach
+- Pick block extra things:
-- Pick fluids (get a bucket of the fluid) and fire (get a flint & steel)
+      - Pick fluids and get a bucket of the fluid
+      - Pick fire and get a flint & steel
+      - Pick the sun and get a light block
 - Lock inventory slots to prevent the picker from switching or replacing the item in that slot
-- Pick block ID's and copy them directly to your clipboard, for easy WorldEdit command creation
 - Hold ALT while picking and add BlockState data to the block/item (stacks with CTRL for BlockEntity data)
+- Pick ID's with the ID Picker and copy them directly to your clipboard, for easy WorldEdit command creation
-- Hold SHIFT while picking and get the best available tool to break the block or kill the entity
+- Use the Tool Picker and get the best available tool to break the block or kill the entity
 - Creative inventory management (not just the hotbar) is now actually possible when picking blocks

 ## **Dependencies**